 UNIT 3: Gravitation, Mechanics of Solids and Fluids

-- The universal law of gravitation, the acceleration due to gravity-variation of ‘g’ with altitude, latitude and depth-gravitation potential-escape velocity and orbital velocity geostationary satellites-Kepler’s laws of planetary motion.
-Solids-elastic behavior, stress-strain-Hooke’s law-Moduli of elasticity-relation between them-surface tension capillarity-applications-viscosity-Poiseuille’s formula-Stokes law-applications-streamline and turbulent flow-Reynolds number-Bernoulli’s theorem- applications.
+- The universal law of gravitation, the acceleration due to gravity-variation of ‘g’ with altitude, latitude, and depth-gravitation potential-escape velocity and orbital velocity geostationary satellites-Kepler’s laws of planetary motion.
+Solids-elastic behaviour, stress-strain-Hooke’s law-Moduli of elasticity-relation between them-surface tension capillarity-applications-viscosity-Poiseuille’s formula-Stokes law-applications-streamline and turbulent flow-Reynolds number-Bernoulli’s theorem- applications.

 UNIT 4: Oscillations and Wave Motion